Updated April 17, 2025 with new developments

 Related: 2025 Part D Updates & Carrier Highlights

-Since the FDA declared the Ozempic and Wegovy shortage resolved on February 21, 2025, pharmacies must stop making compounded versions within 60–90 days, leaving only the brand-name options available.
+Since the FDA declared the Ozempic and Wegovy shortage resolved on February 21, 2025, pharmacies must stop making compounded versions within 60–90 days:

 If Medicare starts covering weight loss drugs—or if your clients qualify for coverage due to another condition—MedicareCENTER makes it easy to compare costs and coverage options.